BornSupercharged/Grex/README.md

 Issues and pull requests are welcome!
 Please:

 - Keep new UI strings in the `.resw` files so localization stays in sync
-- Run `dotnet test Grex.sln -p:Platform=x64` before submitting
+- Run `dotnet test grex.sln -p:Platform=x64` before submitting
 - Add or update docs under `docs/` when you ship new features

 ## 📄 License